data-apis/scipy-2023-presentation/paper.rst

   specific dependent package.
 The protocol should describe the memory layout of an array in an implementation-independent manner.

-- Support for all dtypes in this API standard (see Data Types below).
+- Support for all dtypes in this API standard (see `Data Types`_ below).

-- It must be possible to determine on which device the array to be converted resides (see Device Support below).
-It must be possible to determine on what device the array that is to be converted lives (see Device Support below).
+- It must be possible to determine on which device the array to be converted resides (see `Device Support`_ below).
 A single protocol is preferable to having per-device protocols.
 With separate per-device protocols it’s hard to figure out unambiguous rules for which protocol gets used, and the situation will get more complex over time as TPU’s and other accelerators become more widely available.

 - The protocol must have zero-copy semantics where possible, making a copy only if needed (e.g. when data is not contiguous in memory).